UV-Lab/autoRCcar_indoor/README.md

 ## Bootstrapping

-### Install and Build
+### Dependency
-Run `init_setup.sh` to install dependencies and build ROS2 packages.
+Run `init_setup.sh` to install packages dependency.
 Or you can do it manually by refering to the script.

 ### Build
 Run `build_ros2.sh` for the first build.
 It correctly builds the Livox package.